-Interface-Expansion for Evaluation-Board (included in the Starter-Kit):
+Interface-Expansion for Evaluation-Board:

 Wtih the expansion EA 9777-2PE for the Evaluation-Board all interfaces of the display are made available with the help from small adapter boards: RS-232, RS-485, SPI, I2C, RS-232 (CMOS level).
 Further information you will find in the datasheet of the Evalution-Board.